tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ## Using

 Use the `LocalizedRoute` attribute for localize your route.
-In the Views you can use the TagHelper `<localized-route asp-controller="Home" asp-action="Index" ...></localized-route>` which localize your links defined by the `LocalizedRoute` attributes.
+In the Views you can use the TagHelper `<localized-route asp-controller="Home" asp-action="Index" ...>Link text</localized-route>` which localizes your links defined by the `LocalizedRoute` attributes.